openstack-archive/fuel-plugin-scaleio-cinder/spec/fuel-plugin-scaleio-cinder-1-0-0-spec.rst

 ------------------

-The ScaleIO-Cinder storage clusters provide high performance block storage for OpenStack envirnments, and therefore enabling the ScaleIO-Cinder driver in OpenStack will greatly improve peformance of OpenStack.
+The ScaleIO-Cinder storage clusters provide high performance block storage for OpenStack environment, and therefore enabling the ScaleIO-Cinder driver in OpenStack will greatly improve peformance of OpenStack.

 Other deployer impact